 - Thermostat replacement – a malfunctioning thermostat may not be immediately detectable.
 You may go months of paying exorbitantly high utility prices because your thermostat is operating lower than its settings.
 A replacement will save a chunk of money monthly (especially when replaced with a programmable model) and avoid costs of up to $250 when the whole system fails.

 - Compressor replacement – part of our AC maintenance involves the ever-important cleaning of the compressor from the dust and debris that has built up over the Winter.
-This gunk restricts air flow which lowers the efficiency, but also drives the compressor to work harder; ultimately failing.
+This gunk restricts airflow which lowers efficiency, but also drives the compressor to work harder; ultimately failing.
 Having the compressor maintained can save you up to $1,800 in replacement unit costs.

 - Evaporator coil – not only do exterior A/C components need a Spring cleaning, so do interior parts such as the evaporator coil.
 Cleaning the evaporator coil helps to avoid the acid buildup which causes tiny pinhole leaks within the system.
 The cost of replacing these units can reach $1,200 or more.